 - a.
 After calculating the student's eligibility package, each student will receive a letter stating the following: - 1.
 Type of financial aid for which the student is eligible (Pell grant, Subsidized and/or Unsubsidized Direct loan). - 2.
 Amount of Federal aid eligibility in each category. - 3.
 Total Federal aid eligibility for the academic year. - 4.
 Scheduled dates of disbursement for Pell grant recipients. - 5.
 Notification that the student must confirm with the school the amount of Direct Loan funds they wish to borrow before school officials will certify loans. - 6.
-Notification regarding potential PLUS loan eligibility - b.
+Notification regarding potential PLUS loan eligibility - 7.
+Attached instructions notifying the student that the completion of the following is required: - Master Promissory Note - Entrance Counseling - Annual Student Loan Acknowledgement process - b.
 If requesting Direct loans funds, the student will receive a 2nd letter stating the following: - 1.
 Confirmation that the requested amount of Direct loan funds have been certified. - 2.
 Scheduled disbursement dates of Direct loan funds. - 3.
-Notification that an origination fee of a specific percentage will be deducted from the total requested loan amount - 4.
+Notification that an origination fee of a specific percentage will be deducted from the total requested loan amount. - 4.
 Notice that the completion of entrance counseling is required prior to any loan disbursements.